Migz93/ha-govje-weather/DEVELOPMENT.md

 2. Verify that all entities appear with correct names
 3. Check that data is updated correctly
 4. Verify that forecast data is displayed properly
+5. Test time-of-day aware sensors at different times of day

 ## Troubleshooting